 Travelling for business?
 Find corporate travel insurance for individual and group trips.
-Avoid financial disruptions and keep your travel stress free.
+Avoid financial disruptions and keep your travel hassle free.

 Whether you're an employee or a business owner, modern businesses activities often require domestic and international travel.
-Just like leisure travel, there is the risk of financial losses.
+Just like leisure travel, there may always be a risk of financial losses.

 What are the common travel losses experienced on business trips?